uwblueprint/arbitrium/backend/Forms/readme.md

 - The questions on the form act as keys (so you can't use "$ # [ ] / or .")
 - The form can be embedded into a website if it doesn't have file uploads
 - Files are currently stored in saved file and it is currently a manual process to put them into firebase storage
+- We can migrate from firebase to mongo (just import to mongo as tsv).
+It won't be synced realtime